symfony/symfony-docs/security.rst

 Customize Successful and Failed Authentication Behavior
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to customize the success or failure handling process, instead of
+If you want to customize how the successful or failed authentication process is
+handled, you don't have to overwrite the respective listeners globally.
+Instead,
-overwriting the respective listeners globally, you can set custom success
-failure handlers by implementing the
+you can set custom success failure handlers by implementing the
 :class:`Symfony\\Component\\Security\\Http\\Authentication\\AuthenticationSuccessHandlerInterface`
 or the
 :class:`Symfony\\Component\\Security\\Http\\Authentication\\AuthenticationFailureHandlerInterface`.

-If you want more information about this, you can have a look at the section
-about
-:ref:`customizing your success handler <login-link_customize-success-handler>`.
+Read :ref:`how to customize your success handler <login-link_customize-success-handler>`
+for more information about this.

 .. _security-logging-out: